Illinois restaurateurs: 'We understand we're going into America 2.0'

 Schwoerer has been working on a plan to safely reopen his dining room.
 He plans to operate reservation-only with groups being limited to 10 or less.
 Tables would be a minimum of 6 feet apart, common touch points would be wiped down as much as possible and masks required unless sitting at the table.

-With that, Schwoerer expects to operate at about 30, percent capacity, which "gives us a chance to make it because I know that there's absolutely no chance of me making it if we continue to do what we're doing now," he said.
+With that, Schwoerer expects to operate at about 30% capacity, which “gives us a chance to make it because I know that there's absolutely no chance of me making it if we continue to do what we're doing now,” he said.

 Mark Foranish, the owner of Cafe Moxo in downtown Springfield, said his “quick casual” establishment will become "quick as possible but safe as can be expected causal” once its dining room is reopened.